Yura52/delu/other/OVERVIEW.md

 flow = Flow(DataLoader(...))  # any kind of iterable is allowed
 # loader is available as flow.loader
+# "while" instead of "for epoch in range(max_epoch)":
+# - is more friendly to resuming after loading a checkpoint (i.e. starting from a non-zero epoch)
-# "while" instead of "for" enables flexible termination patterns (see zero.progress.ProgressTracker)
+# - enables flexible termination patterns (see zero.progress.ProgressTracker)
 while flow.increment_epoch(max_epoch):
-    for x in flow.data():  # or: for x in flow.data(custom_epoch_size) print('Epoch:', flow.epoch, 'Iteration:', flow.iteration')
+    for x in flow.data():  # or: `for x in flow.data(custom_epoch_size)` print('Epoch:', flow.epoch, 'Iteration:', flow.iteration)
         ...
     if need_new_loader():
         flow.set_loader(other_iterable)